borntofrappe/flutter-beginners-tutorial/README.md

 import 'package:intl/intl.dart';
 ```

-Save the time not as a string but thruogh a specific sequence to retrieve the hour and minutes
+Save the time not as a string but through a specific sequence to retrieve the hour and minutes

 ```dart
 time = DateFormat.jm().format(now); // 1:20pm